 The combined simulation and analytical results, therefore, provide a coherent picture.
-Although the S$_1$/S$_0$ MECI in methaniminium corresponds to an energetically favorable region (\textit{i.e.}, it corresponds to the configuration of lowest energy on the S$_1$ surface), the free-energy barrier associated with the energy-gap CV diverges.
+Although the S$_1$/S$_0$ MECI in methaniminium corresponds to an energetically favorable region (\textit{i.e.}, it corresponds to the configuration of lowest energy on the S$_1$ surface), the free-energy associated with the energy-gap CV diverges.
 As a consequence, the CI is never visited in practice, even in the long MQC trajectories propagated at elevated temperatures presented here.
 Trajectories may approach the seam arbitrarily closely, but the exact degeneracy manifold remains statistically inaccessible.

 To view the same effect from a different perspective, we also computed free-energy profiles according to Eq.~(\ref{eq:free_energy}) for two additional CVs: (i) the minimal root-mean-squared deviation (RMSD) from the MECI geometry, and (ii) the difference between the instantaneous S$_1$ energy and the S$_1$ energy of the MECI.
 Both CVs quantify the distance from the MECI geometry, but do not measure the distance to higher-energy points along the CI seam.
 Nevertheless, the free-energy profiles shown in Fig.~\ref{fig:rmsd_relE} diverge as the CV approaches zero, demonstrating that the MECI geometry itself is never visited --- even though it would be the most attractive point on the S$_1$ surface when potential energy alone is considered.